quacksouls/bitburner/doc/guide/program.md

 [Augmentations](https://bitburner.readthedocs.io/en/latest/basicgameplay/augmentations.html),
 items that can be installed on your avatar to enhance various attributes.
 An enhancement is given in terms of a multiplier.
-For example, an Augmentation might add 1% to your Hack chance, making it more likely for a hack to be successful.
+For example, an Augmentation might add 1% to your hack chance, making it more likely for a hack to be successful.
 Augmentations can be unlocked by increasing your reputation within a faction.
 Click on the `Augments` button for more information about all Augmentations on offer from CyberSec.
 When you are ready to work for CyberSec,